inhouse-work/protos/README.md

 </ul>
 ```

-We can override the theme by using a `!` at the end of the key:
+We can override the slot entirely by using a `!` at the end of the key:

 ```ruby
 render List.new(